chesslablab/LEMP-learning/README.md

 # LEMP Learning

-List of resources to learning web development with the LEMP stack.
+List of resources to learning chess web development at ChesslaBlab with the LEMP stack.

 ## GNU/Linux